Screening aims to find breast cancers early, when they have the best chance of being cured.

 Cancer screening involves testing apparently healthy people for signs that could show that a cancer is developing.

-Overall, the breast screening programme finds cancer in about 8 out of every 1,000 women having screening.
+Overall, the breast screening programme finds cancer in around 9 out of every 1,000 women having screening.

 Each year more than 2 million women have breast cancer screening in the UK.
-The NHS Breast Screening Programme invites all women aged between 50 and 70 for screening every 3 years.
-You need to be registered with a GP to receive the invitations.
+The NHS Breast Screening Programme invites all women from the age of 50 to 70 for screening every 3 years.
+This means that some people may not have their first screening mammogram until they are 52 or 53 years.

 In some parts of England, the screening programme has been inviting women from 47 to 73 years old as part of a trial.